cloudhubke/sails-arangojs-docs/docs/crudmethods/aggregate.md

   }
 });

-// Do something with created records.
+// Do something with the data.
 ```

 ### Operators